oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_management_instance_pool_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The <a href='https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm'>OCID</a> of the primary subnet to place instances.</div>
+                                            <div>The <a href='https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm'>OCID</a> of the primary subnet in which to place instances.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>